📚 This post is part of my business blogging guide.

 - Click Go.

-After a few hours, the new page should appear in Google’s search index.
+A few hours after using the above method, your page should appear in Google’s search index.

 Test this by doing one of the following: